From A-Z: Studying at WUR (pt. 1)

 Library

 WUR has various places to study.
-The main library is the Forum library, but you also find study spots in the library in Leeuwenborch (Lebo) or the Orion building.
+The main place is always the library, especially the one in Forum, but you also find study spots in the library in Leeuwenborch (Lebo) or the Orion building.
 In addition, the library offers some courses or webinars on how to structure your literature and how to cite articles.
 You can check the Forum Library website for more information!

 Modular Skills Courses or MOS modules